MrDaPoyo/ebook/tools.md

 ## 1.1.2 Essential Extensions for Web Development in VScode

-VScode offers a handy collection of extensions that enhance the web development experience.
+VScode by itself is good, but it has most of the features developers want.
+That's why VScode offers a handy collection of extensions that enhance the web development experience.
 These add new features such as lintering, syntax highlighting and grammar correction.
 They can be installed from the *extensions* tab in the left sidebar.
 Here are some essential extensions to consider:

 1. **HTML CSS Support**: Provides autocompletion and syntax highlighting for HTML and CSS.
 2. **Live Server**: Launches a local development server and automatically refreshes the browser whenever you make changes to your HTML, CSS, or JavaScript files.
 I personally love this extension because it makes web development so easy, that I can finish websites in a matter of minutes.